-Three residents are assigned to each journal club with the senior resident functioning as group leader.
-With the help of a faculty mentor, the group develops a specific PICO (patient/population, intervention, comparison, outcome) question related to a patient problem they have experienced.
+Two residents are assigned to each journal club with the senior resident functioning as group leader.
+With the help of a faculty mentor, the group develops a specific clinical and/or PICO (patient/population, intervention, comparison, outcome) question related to a patient problem they have experienced.
 The group then conducts a thorough literature review and selects a high quality original research article that address the clinical question to aid in clinical decision-making.
-At the conference, the group then leads a critical discussion of the articles and, hopefully, arrives at an answer to their original question based on the best available evidence from the primary medical literature.
-In addition, with the guidance of a faculty mentor or statistician, residents teach 1 evidence-based medicine topic related to their article (e.g. how to calculate NNT, interpret OR, RR, etc).
+At the conference, the group leads the discussion on critically appraising the article’s methodology and results, and determining whether this article could apply to our patient population and should change our patient management at our institution.
+In addition, with the guidance of a faculty mentor or statistician, the senior resident teaches 1 evidence-based medicine topic related to their article (e.g. calculate NNT, interpret OR, RR, etc).
 This conference is a critical part of the program’s evidence-based medicine curriculum.

 Every Friday morning, faculty, residents, as well as many community physicians gather at UC Davis Medical Center for Pediatric Grand Rounds, where a broad range of topics are presented by local, national, and international experts.
 This forum serves as a great opportunity to hear the latest from prominent experts.